andreaspts/DRL_Navigation_Project/README.md

 ### Instructions

 The project can be run by starting the **Jupiter** notebook `Navigation_solution.ipynb`.
 In this notebook classes are called which define the learning agent and the neural network which are saved in `dqn_agent.py` and `model.py`, respectively.
+Results of the analysis are collected in the `report.md` file.